three11/react-template-ts/README.md

 This means that supported browsers vary based on current usage data and current browser versions.

 In general, this setup supports the two most recent versions of all browsers.

+## Bonus

+The start template contains a ready-to-use auth flow with Login, Logout, Sign up and Forgotten password forms with validation included.
+The auth flow includes also route guarding and redirects based on auth status.
+Please take a look at the `/src/containers/auth` folder for more details.

+The starting files also include ready-to-use layout components such as `Header`, `Footer`, `Wrapper`, `Button`, `Icon` and form `Field`s.

 ## LICENSE